thomassuedbroecker/cloud-native-starter/workshop/04-traffic-management.md

 $ iks-scripts/show-urls.sh
 ```

+4. We will use Kiali to monitor the distribution of the requests.
-4. Access Kiali on you local machine:
+    Access Kiali on you local machine:

     ```sh
     $ kubectl -n istio-system port-forward $(kubectl -n istio-system get pod -l app=kiali -o jsonpath='{.items[0].metadata.name}') 20001:20001